 - Avoid I, me, my and other personal pronouns.

-- Avoid using full sentences.
+- Avoid using very long sentences.

 - Education: Using chronological order, list your education from high school forward.
 If you went to college or trade school, put the name of the school, the year you graduated, and your GPA.
 You should also include your major and, if you have one, your minor.